apache/druid/docs/ingestion/ingestion-spec.md

 #### `parser` (Deprecated)

 In legacy `dataSchema`, the `parser` is located in the `dataSchema` → `parser` and is responsible for configuring a wide variety of items related to parsing input records.
-The `parser` is deprecated and it is highly recommended to use `inputFormat` instead.
+The `parser` is only supported by Hadoop ingestion, and is deprecated.
-For details about `inputFormat` and supported `parser` types, see the ["Data formats" page](data-formats.md).
+For details about supported `parser` types, see the ["Data formats" page](data-formats.md).

 For details about major components of the `parseSpec`, refer to their subsections: